gosqasorg/home/README.md

 ## Phase 6 - Expanding Usage
 In phase 5, the GOSQAS system is maturing and the number of users is increasing.
 The GOSQAS seal is a visually recognized seal of quality worldwide.
 GOSQAS fights against counterfeits.

+Concurrent to the software roadmap, we also need "social developments" which are not embodied in software.
+We need to develop a culture of:
+* Using standardized quality assurance tests and documenting them.
+* Sharing knowledge about how to evaluate a provenance
+* Developing a culture of authentiacing quality assurance tester identity.
+* Developing best practices that make fraud impractically difficult.

 # Licenses